-The following information relates to children and young people up to the age of eighteen years.
-For young people aged eighteen and over, arrangements for Direct Payments and Personal Budgets are administered by Adult Social Care.
+The following information relates to children and young people up to the age of 18.

-Direct Payments are payments that are paid to the parent / carer of a disabled child or young person up to 18 years of age.
-It enables them to arrange and pay for their own support and services or receive support from an independent sector provider.
+Direct Payments are payments that are paid to the parent or carer of a disabled child, or to disabled young person up to 18 years of age.
+It enables them to either arrange and pay for their own support and services or receive support from an independent sector provider.

 Direct Payments allows you to employ your own staff to provide care and support for your child or young person.
-This is instead of receiving help arranged from Cornwall Council.
+This is instead of receiving assistance arranged from Cornwall Council.

 A Direct Payment offers greater choice and control over how you manage your child’s needs.
 It can also provide increased independence for a young disabled person.